orm81zp/project-BabyYodaBot/README.md

 search-note               - used to search notes by content (case-insensitive): search-note <search>
-remove-note               - used to remove a note: remove-note <Id>

 add-tag                   - used to add a tag: add-tag <Id> <tag|s>